 The Camp Butano Creek property is comprised of forests dominated by predominately second growth coastal redwood, Douglas-fir, and mixed hardwood forests.
 The redwood forest still holds ecologically resilient characteristics from the past with scattered old growth trees and remnants of a time when the understory was more diverse.
 The lack of fire, until recently, and a reduced large scale stewardship effort of this property in the last 30 years, coupled with changing climates has left the majority of the property severely over stocked in the understory and mid-range tree diameters.
-The property experienced a low to moderate severity burn during the 2020 CZU Lightning Complex, which killed much of the understory but did not fully consume vegetative fuels, leaving an overstocked dead and dried understory with a component of regenerated vegetation.
+The property experienced a low to moderate severity burn during the 2020 CZU Lightning Complex, which killed much of the understory with a component of regenerated vegetation.